Almogma/Messaging-system/README.md

 }
 ```
 Put the format inside the body of the 'POST Write message' request and fill your details.
-You will get a token after this call, keep it to other calls.
+Your message will display after you make the call.

 ## Authors